-Shabeel, meaning “leopard” in Somali, was born Alexandru-Iustinian Serbanescu in Bucharest, Romania in 1988.
+Shabeel, meaning “leopard” in Somali, was born in 1988.
+As a boy, he was fascinated by beautiful objects and, truth be told, by himself.
+He loved going through pockets and drawers, stealing this and that, and his curiosity would eventually extend to the wider world outside his grandparents' apartment, shaping him into what he has become today.
 Musically, his childhood consisted of listening to records and fairytales on his aunty and mother's turntable, listening to his father play the piano and singing in the school choir.

-Combining the melancholy of the gypsy with a sweet Jamaican style, Shabeel's music strives to be true and beautiful above anything else.
-It is an impossible task to properly list his sources of inspiration, but marked by artists such as Mariza, Dan Draghici, Dan Anghel, Joan Baez, Vybz Kartel, Ninjaman, Tupac, Yukmouth, Mitchy Slick, Skepta, Bob Marley, and even political figures such as Michael Manley and writers like J.R.R.
-Tolkien, Shabeel makes music for the healing of the soul and finding of true happiness.
+Combining the hurt of the gypsy with a tough Jamaican style, Shabeel's music strives to be true and beautiful above anything else.
+It is about being gentle and kind, especially to creatures who are more vulnerable than one is, but also about defending them against those who wish to hurt them.
+It is an impossible task to properly list his sources of inspiration, but marked by artists such as Mariza, Chaba Sara, Nina Simone, David Ruffin, Dan Draghici, Dan Anghel, Joan Baez, Vybz Kartel, Ninjaman, Tupac, Yukmouth, Mitchy Slick, Skepta, Bob Marley, Rocio Jurado and even political figures such as Michael Manley, Her Majesty Queen Elizabeth and writers like J.R.R.
+Tolkien, Shabeel makes music for the healing of the soul and finding of hope and true happiness.